Keyboard shortcuts

 clog.IsTerminal() // true if Default output is a terminal

-clog.ColorsDisabled() // true if colours are disabled on the Default logger
+clog.ColorsDisabled() // true if colors are disabled on the Default logger

 clog.SetOutput(out) // change the output (accepts *Output)